learn-co-curriculum/ruby-array-practice-array-methods/README.md

 #  └── ["this", "array", 7, 20, "has", 45, "integers", "&", "strings", 309]
 ```

 It is possible to create an array that contains disparate data types, but that is generally discouraged.
+It's best to keep your arrays populated with only one kind of element.

 ## Manipulating Arrays

-If an array is a storage container for a list of data, we can imagine needing to adding items to and remove item from it.
-There are a number of ways to do both of these.
+If an array is a storage container for a list of data, then we can imaging adding and removing individual items from it.
+There are several ways to accomplish either.

-###Adding Items to an Array
+### Adding Items to an Array

-**Double Shovel Method**
+#### Shovel Method

-The double shovel method, `<<`, allows you to shovel or add items to the *end* of an array.
+The shovel method employs the "shovel" operator (`<<`) and allows you to add ("shovel") items onto the *end* of an array:

 ```ruby
 famous_cats = ["lil' bub", "grumpy cat", "Maru"]